ariceeee/ThirdPersonPlatformer/README.md

 ## Assignment details

-Create a 3rd person character controller from scratch.
+Make a 3rd person character controller from scratch.
+Created by: Ariana Rice 24816522

 ## List of implemented features